Are you wondering if Panacur is the right parasite medication for your bearded dragon?

 So if your dragon weighs 500 grams, you would provide .5 cc.

-When treating a single bearded dragon, a .25 oz bottle of Panacur is enough for treating several times.
+When treating a single bearded dragon, a .25 oz Panacur bottle is enough to treat several times.

 For treating multiple or larger reptiles, a 1 oz size is best.